 Drag over the selected field with 1st notch of flaps and 90 KIAS airspeed, noting the preferred area for touchdown for the next landing approach.
 Then, retract flaps upon reaching a safe altitude and airspeed.

 On downwind leg, turn off all switches except the master and ignition switches.
-Approach with flaps at 85 KIAS Before touchdown, turn ignition and master switches "OFF" Land in slightly tail-low attitude that the ignition switch is in the correct position.
-If all attempts to restart the engine fails and a forced landing is imminent, select a suitable field and prepares for the landing as follows:
+Approach with flaps at 85 KIAS Before touchdown, turn ignition and master switches "OFF" Land in slightly tail-low attitude

 FORCED LANDINGS